-Ms. Schorsch is a member of the National Association of Teachers of Singing, The Voice Foundation, served as President of the Chicago Chapter of NATS from 2019-2021.
-She received her Bachelors in Music in Vocal Performance from Roosevelt University and Masters in Applied and Professional Ethics from the University of Leeds (conferred December 2021).
+Ms. Schorsch is a member of the National Association of Teachers of Singing and The Voice Foundation, served as President of the Chicago Chapter of NATS from 2019-2021, and was the Program Chair for the organization's 57th National conference.

 She received a Bachelors in Music in Vocal Performance from Roosevelt University and a Masters with Distinction in Applied and Professional Ethics from the University of Leeds, where she researched and wrote on ethics in the performing arts and arts education.